appseconnect/docs/_posts/Security/License-Management/2020-03-17-license-management.md

-**NOTE: No implementer/partner/developer will be able to login separately for an organization which was available for all earlier Agent versions of 4.3 and lower.However, the above Implementer/Developers can login using Temporary license (Link to the Rolling window document) key to access other organisation environments.**
+**NOTE: No implementer/partner/developer will be able to login separately for an organization which was available for all earlier Agent versions of 4.3 and lower.However, the above Implementer/Developers can login using [Temporary license](/license%20management/license-generation/) key to access other organisation environments.**